-The Water Group 952 Project is a part of the City of San Diego's on-going Water Main Replacement Program.
-The existing water lines are old, and are nearing the end of their service life.
-Construction of the project will reduce maintenance requirements, correct hydraulic deficiencies, improve reliability and accessibility, and bring the City's water system up to current design standards.
-This project will be replacing mainly cast iron water mains due to their age, history of leaks, breaks or other problems.
-This is needed in order to meet current service need and comply with City design standards.
-Replacing aging water mains along these locations with modern materials will help ensure safe and reliable delivery of drinking water to the residents of the City of San Diego.
+The AC Water and Sewer Group Job 807 project is part of the City of San Diego's on-going Sewer Main and Water Main Replacement Program.
+The existing sewer and water mains are old, and are nearing the end of their service life.
+Construction of the project will reduce maintenance requirements, correct hydraulic deficiencies, improve reliability and accessibility, and bring the sewer and water main systems up to current design standards.